espocrm/documentation/docs/development/view.md

             $(window).on('some-event.' + this.cid, () => {});
         },

-        // Called after contents is added in DOM.
+        // Called after contents is added to the DOM.
         afterRender: function () {
-            // View container (DOM element).
+            // The view container (DOM element).
             console.log(this.$el);

-            // Getting a child view.
+            // Accessing a child view.
             let childView = this.getView('someKeyName');

+            // Checking whether a view is set. let hasSomeView = this.hasView('someKeyName');

             // Destroying a child view, also removes it from DOM. this.clearView('someKeyName');